 Corneal Abrasions Diagnosis and Treatment Question and Answers

 If you or any of your loved ones have corneal abrasions, visit Columbia Clinic Urgent Care.
 Our dedicated specialists offer comprehensive treatment to relieve you from pain and irritation.
 For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR and Tigard OR.
+We have convenient locations to serve you in Portland OR and Tigard OR.

 Table of Contents: